mendix/docs/content/howto8/mobile/notif-implement-module.md

 ## 1 Introduction

-Now that all the prerequisites have been implemented in your application it is time to implement the [Push Notifications Connector](https://marketplace.mendix.com/link/component/3003) module.
-We will focus on a few simple steps first to get the basic configuration operational.
-Next steps will take care of configuration for local notifications, native push notifications, hybrid notifications and web notifications.
+Now that you have implemented the prerequisites in your app, you must implement the [Push Notifications Connector](https://marketplace.mendix.com/link/component/3003) module.
+Complete the steps below to enable the basic configuration.

 ## 2 Download From Marketplace

-If you haven’t done so make sure to download the module from the Marketplace
+If you have not done so, make sure to download the **Push Notification Connector** module from the Marketplace:

 1. Open up the Marketplace from Studio Pro.
-1. Search for `Push Notification Connector`.
+1. Search for *Push Notification Connector*.
-1. Open the Push Notification Connector module.
+1. Open the **Push Notification Connector** module.
 1. Click **Download**.

 ## 3 Configure Your App {#config}